haiiliin/abqpy/_sources/user/examples/sensitivity.rst.txt

 3. From the **Edit Feature** dialog box, select **Edit Section Sketch**.

-4. From the Sketcher toolbox, select the dimension tool and dimension the angle at the lower left corner of the plate as shown in Figure 1.
+4. From the Sketcher toolbox, select the dimension tool and dimension the angle at the lower left corner of the plate as shown in :numref:`cmd-skew-dim`

+.. _cmd-skew-dim:
 .. figure:: /images/cmd-skew-dim.png
     :width: 50%
     :align: center

-    Figure 1.
     Dimension the angle at the lower left corner of the plate.

 Determine the indices of the dimension to modify and the vertices to move
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~